ibruhhim/Path-Finding-Algorithm/README.md

 The path with the least weight is finally returned, in the form of a ordered list.

-(The map below represents the data template data within the file)
+*(The map below represents the data template used within the file)*
 ![newnodemap](https://github.com/IbrahimEllahi/Path-Finding-Algorithm/assets/85767913/ae1c5bac-a8cd-4ee4-a513-c74f4e9a26fd)